 - El Goonish Shive: Tedd's father finds it rather unsettling that Tedd recreationally uses the Gender Bender properties of the TF Gun to spend time in female forms on occasion.
 As far as the father knows, it's just an odd pastime, but it causes Trans Tribulations with Tedd's realization that he's genderfluid and sometimes identifies as female.

-- Gris's father in Questionable Content is not happy that Gris is nonbinary, attracted to women, and into wrestling.
+- Gris's father in Something*Positive is not happy that Gris is nonbinary, attracted to women, and into wrestling.
 (Although that last one might just be because he has a bad opinion of wrestling in general.)
 Gris points out the hypocrisy that, ever since he learned this, he's suddenly gone from banning them from having boys over to encouraging it.
+Gris eventually moves in with their friend Rory and his mother, after a conversation in which Rory's mom has to keep correcting Gris's father's use of gendered words.

 - Moratorium On My Gender: Hajime's parents insisted that their non-binary child conform to feminine gender roles.
 Their mother, in particular, bought them feminine clothing and berated them for speaking aggressively when they were in elementary school.